 During the day, Kate was given a decorative headdress made from frangipani and bougainvillaea flowers, which she wore for the duration of the visit.
 Here we can take a look at Kate wearing the pretty pink and cream headdress:

-William and Kate met a family who have been helped by a program led by the Solomon Islands Small Business Enterprise Company in partnership with World Vision.
+William and Kate met a family who helped by a program led by the Solomon Islands Small Business Enterprise Company in partnership with World Vision.
 Here we see the husband, Cain with his pig farming business, a project World Vision helped with, so he can earn a good living:

 The Duke and Duchess then met up again to attend a memorial ceremony for The Coastwatchers, where they both met some of the last survivors of the undercover war against the Japanese in the Pacific.